If you or a loved one have been diagnosed with cancer, you’re probably wondering: is cancer contagious?

 Is it safe for babies to be around chemotherapy or radiotherapy patients?

 It is safe to take your baby to visit a family or friend who is having chemotherapy.
 As it is highly unlikely that your baby will come into contact with any bodily fluids that may contain traces of the chemotherapy, the risks are very low.
+Just make sure the person having chemotherapy doesn't kiss the baby and pass on their toxic fluids from their lips.

 If the person you are planning to visit has had conventional “external” radiation therapy, then it is safe for babies and children to visit and spend time with them.
 But if the person has received “internal” radiation therapy, then doctors recommend that no one under the age of 18 visits or spends time with them for a defined period after treatment ends.
 This “waiting” period can last up to 2 months.